lai32290/nlw-proffy/README.md

     Proffy
 </h1>

-Proffy is a platform to connect teacher and studants, a place where people can choose what subject they want to teach/learn and what is the best day of the week they want to do it.
+Proffy is a platform to connect teacher and students, a place where people can choose what subject they want to teach/learn and what is the best day of the week they want to do it.

 ## Technologies Involved